 - Education of professionals in security technologies, policy, and commerce

 - Education of non-technical users: children, parents, teachers, small-business owners

-Since 2003, Stevens Institute of Technology is designated as NSA/DHS National Center of Academic Excellence in Information Assurance Education (CAE/IAE).
-In 2008, Stevens Institute of Technology was one of the first 23 institutions obtaining the designation as NSA/DHS National Center of Academic Excellence in Information Assurance Research (CAE-R).
+Since 2003, Stevens Institute of Technology is designated as a National Center of Academic Excellence in Cyber Defense (CAE-CD) (formerly Information Assurance Education CAE/IAE).
+In 2008, Stevens Institute of Technology was one of the first 23 institutions obtaining the designation as National Center of Academic Excellence in Cyber Research (CAE-R).

 Today, there are more than 300 schools in 48 states, the Commonwealth of Puerto Rico and the District of Columbia holding a designation.
 In New Jersey, there are currently eight institutions that have obtained a designation, with Stevens Institute of Technology being one of only two institutions with both designations.

 Department of Computer Science